rubyforgood/inkind-admin/README.md

 # Communication and Collaboration

-Most conversations happen in the #cep-team channel of the Ruby For Good Slack.
+Most conversations happen in the #team-inkind channel of the Ruby For Good Slack.
 Get access here: https://rubyforgood.herokuapp.com/

 You can also open an issue or comment on an issue on github and a maintainer will reply to you.